 - Finally, you might consider organizing intentionally intergenerational dialogue groups in collaboration with youth ministries.

 In all cases, we hope the series will help set the stage for greater community engagement in the tangible work of pursuing racial and economic equity.
 And wherever your congregation is on its journey, we encourage you to be in conversation with your diocesan antiracism or racial reconciliation committee so that the Sacred Ground Dialogue Series can be woven into larger visions and plans, can be connected to diocesan or church-wide resolutions, and can benefit from the committee’s wisdom and experience.

 2. DETERMINING GROUP SIZE AND WHERE TO MEET

 This resource is designed for small groups.
-The minimum number per circle is about four participants, and the maximum is 14.
+The minimum recommended number per circle is four participants, and the maximum recommended is twelve.
 If you have interest from a larger number of people, then you can form two or more groups.
 If there are multiple circles formed in your congregation, or across congregations, you may wish to consider whether occasionally to do some of the sessions together.

 Depending on the size of the group, facilitators may wish to incorporate the use of breakout groups, such as pairs or groups of three to six, for even more intimate dialogue.